olizilla/oli.zilla.org.uk/src/content/posts/2025-02-26-a-blueprint-for-modern-digital-government.md

 ```
 <small class="font-mono block -mt-7 bg-white rounded-b-md px-3 py-2">Source: <a href="https://github.com/alphagov/govuk-mobile-android-app/blob/49c1a3173a381e7f36b29d124c995f2bff9a04f0/feature/search/src/main/kotlin/uk/govuk/app/search/ui/SearchResults.kt#L99-L115">github.com/alphagov/govuk-mobile-android-app</a></small> -->

-This reuse of the website works because of all the effort that has gone into gov.uk to make it work well on any device, and the [Design System](https://design-system.service.gov.uk/) that allows the app builders to create buttons and links and a vibe that exactly matches the gov.uk web pages.
+There is work to do to make this feel seamless, but the point is that the app can reuse the web platform to become useful quickly because of all the effort that has gone into making the foundations; making gov.uk work well on any device, and the [Design System](https://design-system.service.gov.uk/) that allows the app builders to create buttons and links and a vibe that exactly matches the gov.uk web pages.

 This saves years of work.
-The task is not _"rebuild all 700,000 pages as features of the app"_, but instead to _"do only the work that makes apps interesting"_.
+The task is not _"rebuild all 700,000 web pages as features of the app"_, but instead to _"do only the work that makes apps interesting"_.

-Just moving the gov.uk homepage into an app could have been a hard sell but they are following the growth-hacking, value-propositioning playbook and launching with a ~~killer app~~ exciting initial use-case: a **digital drivers licenses** including an eKYC feature that will let you prove only that you are old enough to by fireworks and alcohol without having to also share the address of that party.
+Just moving the gov.uk homepage into an app could have been a hard sell but following the growth-hacking, value-propositioning playbook, they are launching with a ~~killer app~~ exciting initial use-case: a **digital drivers licenses** including an eKYC feature that will let you prove only that you are, for example, [old enough to buy fireworks](https://youtu.be/V5C5z45odYU?feature=shared&t=1542) and alcohol without having to also share the address the other details on your license, like the address of that party.

 [![Screenshot showing how to prove you're old enough to buy fireworks using the GOV.UK Wallet](/res/img/posts/2025-02-26-a-blueprint-for-modern-digital-government-1.jpg)](https://youtu.be/V5C5z45odYU?feature=shared&t=1542)